 Although the Lake County Circuit Court Case Files do include some criminal and common law cases, most of the cases involve chancery matters.
 A chancery court is a court of equitable jurisdiction; that is, a chancery court hears cases involving disputes between two or more parties whose rights or claims are in dispute.
 Chancery court cases generally involve contested estates, divorces, personal injury, real and personal property foreclosures, partitions of real estate, bonded indebtedness, breach of contract, insanity, indenture, dower, trust deed stipulations, guardianship, and other family matters.

 Copies of the files found in this index may be obtained by mail or telephone.
-Inquiries should be made directly to the Illinois Regional Archives Depository (IRAD) at at Northern Illinois University in DeKalb.
-IRAD cannot accept requests by e-mail at this time.
+Inquiries should be made directly to the Illinois Regional Archives Depository (IRAD) at Northern Illinois University in DeKalb.
+IRAD cannot accept requests by email at this time.
 Please contact:

 Illinois Regional Archives Depository

 Founders Memorial Library